35% off first box + FREE gift & treats Furchild on board

 Mucous Poop

-• HEALTH CONCERN: If your dog’s poop is full of mucus and is yellow in color, it is typically the result of a food intolerance.
+• HEALTH CONCERN: If your dog’s poop is full of mucus and is yellow in colour, it is typically the result of a food intolerance.
 If the problem persists reassess which foods are suitable.
 If the stool looks grey and greasy, it can be a sign that the pancreas is not functioning properly.
 We recommend you take your dog to the vet.

 Don’t Forget to Scoop the Poop!